inventree/inventree-docs/docs/part/views.md

 ### Scheduling

 The *Scheduling* tab provides an overview of the *predicted* future availability of a particular part.
 Refer to the [scheduling documentation](./scheduling.md) for further information.

+### Stocktake

+The *Stocktake* tab provide historical stock level information, based on user-provided stocktake data.
+Refer to the [stocktake documentation](./stocktake.md) for further information.

 ### Tests